On this page:

 Do I need a deposit?

-Typically 25-40%, 100% loans are available but would require additional security.
+The deposit required is typically 25-40%.
+100% loans are available but would require additional security.

-Do you I pay monthly?
+Do I pay monthly?

 The interest can be paid monthly but, is usually rolled up to the end or retained.